CAPS FAQs

 Fees & Insurance

 There are costs associated with some services at CAPS.
-We accept some major health insurance plans, but you don't need health insurance to use CAPS.
+We accept some major health insurance plans, but you don't need health insurance to use CAPS or Campus Health.
 We are committed to serving the mental health needs of every University of Arizona student.
-We offer a student discounted rate as an option for all students, but if cost is a barrier for you, please call us at (520) 621-3334.
+We offer student discounted rate as an option for all students, but if cost is a barrier for you, please call us at (520) 621-3334.